 Filling Out Secondary Applications

 Every secondary application is different.
 We’ve created a series on our blog full of definitive guides on getting into medical school.
 Out of all the medical schools we’ve examined so far, no two medical schools are the same.
-That’s why it’s important to review the university’s website for information specific to their application.
-If you need help along the way, consider International Medical Aid’s med school admissions consulting.
+That’s why reviewing the university’s website for information specific to their application is important.
+If you need help, consider International Medical Aid’s med school admissions consulting.
 We can help with wherever you’re stuck.
 We also recommend reaching out to the school with your questions.
 They have an entire admissions department dedicated to helping you.
 Chances are, they’ve answered your question before, and they’ll be happy to answer it again for you.

 - Baylor College of Medicine